Skip to main content

 • Prepare and distribute a media advisory if you’re planning a special event.
 Use the Sample Media Advisory included in this guide.
 Send the advisory via email to the media list you’ve collected.

 • Start social media promotion across your channels.
 Remember, you're trying to reach participants, reporters, and local influencers.
-Use similar messages across all the social media outlets you use, such as Facebook, Twitter, LinkedIn, Instagram, and Pinterest.
+Use similar messages across all the social media outlets you use, such as Facebook, X, LinkedIn, Instagram, and Pinterest.
+See our Social Media Toolkit for more tips.

-• Begin to train your staff on their roles for the celebration(s).
+• Begin to train your staff in their roles for the celebration(s).

 • Spread the word.
 Encourage your participants to tell their friends and families about your events.
 You never know who your members know—they may have an association with members of the media or legislators that will give you a head start.